Honjin Dori in Kakegawa

-And this is where Hojin dori (or honjin street) comes in.
-Honjin dori didn’t need an overseas trend to have people relaxing outside with a beer or a coffee, they’ve been doing it for ages!
-Nestled away in an alley only a short walk away from the main Shinkansen station in Kakegawa, Honjin dori has a number of traditional eateries and bars, that you might often see around train stations in Tokyo or Osaka, but in a casual outdoor setting.
+Nestled away in an alley only a short walk away from the main Shinkansen station in Kakegawa, Honjin Dori has a number of traditional eateries and bars that you might often see around train stations in Tokyo or Osaka, but in a casual outdoor setting.

-Here, one can wander from Japanese food stalls offering everything from ramen and yakitori (meat skewers), to bars serving modern cocktails alongside traditional sake and shochu.
+Wander from Japanese food stalls offering everything from ramen and yakitori (meat skewers), to bars serving modern cocktails alongside hefty glasses of nama (draft beer), traditional sake and shochu.

-They serve a massive variety, from sesame ‘black’ ramen, seafood skewers, spicy korean inspired dishes, to fresh seafood, sashimi (raw slices of fish), and premium Japanese beef, which is grilled teppanyaki style right before you.
+Eateries serve a massive variety, from sesame ‘black’ ramen, seafood skewers, spicy Korean inspired dishes, to fresh seafood, sashimi, and premium Japanese beef, which is grilled teppanyaki style right before your eyes.

-Honjin dori is in Kakegawa city , Shizuoka, which is the perfect location to host yourself for a night or two, on your way down to the more touristy areas of Japan, as it lies right on the Tokaido shinkansen line between Tokyo and Kyoto.
+Its location in Kakegawa is the perfect city to host yourself in for a night or two, on your way down to the more touristy areas of Japan, as it lies right on the Tokaido shinkansen line between Tokyo and Kyoto.

-Visit Honjin dori and have a more authentic (and fun!) experience with friends and family on your trip to Japan.
-Aside from great outdoor dining, the authentic Japanese castle in Kakegawa is a must see to.
-See here for more information on how to get here and tours.
+Visit Honjin Dori and have a more authentic (and fun!) experience with friends and family on your trip to Japan.
+Aside from great outdoor dining, the authentic Japanese castle in Kakegawa is a must see too.